rust-lang/rust-wiki-backup/Doc-getting-started.md

 If while building you receive an error that `libpthread-2.dll` is not found, you need to install the [libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package](http://sourceforge.net/projects/mingw/files/MinGW/Base/pthreads-w32/pthreads-w32-2.8.0-3/).
 It seems this must be installed by hand, as far as I can tell:

     cd /mingw; lzma -d -c /path/to/downloaded/libpthread-2.8.0-3-mingw32-dll-2.tar.lzma | tar xf -

+### FreeBSD

+Rust builds on FreeBSD but is not officially supported.
+It is only known to work on 9.0-RELEASE.
+You'll need some prerequisites:

+    pkg_add -r git gmake libexecinfo libunwind

+The gcc included with FreeBSD is old, so your best bet is to run the `configure` script with `--enable-clang`.
+Installing gcc 4.6 can also work.
+Build with `gmake` instead of `make`.

 ## Downloading and building Rust